Mykhailo Brova

-Mykhailo Brova (d.
-1921) was a Ukrainian anarchist military commander and member of the Makhnovist movement.
+Mykhailo Brova (died 1921) was a Ukrainian anarchist military commander and member of the Makhnovist movement.
 He was a delegate to the Regional Congresses and member of each convocation of the Military Revolutionary Council.

 Biography

 Mykhailo Brova was born in the late 19th century into a peasant family in the village of Novohryhorivka.
 From an early age, he worked as a locksmith at the Avdiivka station near Yuzivka.

 In 1904 he became an anarcho-communist and took part in the 1905 Revolution.
 Following the outbreak of World War I, he was drafted to the Eastern Front, where he served in the navy.

 In June 1918, he established one of the first anarchist insurgent detachments in Ukraine and fought against the Central Powers in Dibrivka.
 In August 1918, he was seriously wounded in the battle and his command passed to Fedir Shchus.
 By autumn 1918, he had joined the Makhnovist movement, becoming a permanent member of its Military Revolutionary Council (VRS).
 During autumn-winter campaign of 1919, he was a military commander in the Revolutionary Insurgent Army of Ukraine (RIAU), and led the struggle against Anton Denikin's Volunteer Army.

 At the beginning of January 1920, at the head of 400-strong anarchist detachment, he began a guerrilla struggle against the Red Army in Novomoskovsk.
 During this period, his unit acted largely as a scouting unit that supplied larger insurgent detachments with information on Red Army positions in the Katerynoslav region.
 In the middle of February, Brova was arrested by security officers during an underground meeting of the district's Makhnovist commanders.
 He was moved to a prison in Katerynoslav, but escaped in April 1920 and resumed his guerrilla campaign.
 By the summer of 1920, he re-established contact with the RIAU command and was appointed as a representative of the Revolutionary Insurgent Council in Novomoskovsk, where he led his guerrilla movement in late 1920.